ABOUT JUDGES MATTER

 Alison Tilley

+Alison Tilley is an attorney and the co-ordinator of Judges Matter.
+She has litigated on access to information and whistle-blowing issues in a number of High Court matters, the Labour Court, and the Constitutional Court and Supreme Court of Appeal.
 Her publications include “The Right to Know, The Right to Live”, edited by Richard Calland and herself, and she contributes to the Daily Maverick.
-She works on issues surrounding gender based violence, and particularly the roll out of sexual offences courts with the Rape Survivor Justice Campaign.
+She works on issues surrounding gender-based violence, and particularly the roll-out of sexual offences courts with the Rape Survivor Justice Campaign.

 Zikhona Ndlebe